rsp/node-promise-monofill/README.md

 promise monofill
 =
-This module that exports native Promise.
+This module exports native Promise.
 Always.
 If it doesn't exist it throws an exception.

 Issues